rmahmudur2000/Python-Projects/README.md

 # Python-Projects
-Used Python to create a BMI Calculator and a Mortgage Calculator.
+Used Python to create a BMI Calculator, Mortgage Calculator, and Scraped data from a real website.